 The Group's activities, its current financial position and factors likely to affect its future development are set out within the Strategic report.
-The Group has in place a two-year financial plan and has prepared detailed cash flow forecasts which have been sensitised to take account of a number of reasonably possible scenarios and show the Group has adequate resources to continue in operational existence for the foreseeable future.
+The Group has in place a six year financial plan to 2025, a subset of which is a three year financial plan submitted to the

+ESFA.
+This comprises of the current year actual/forecast and two budgeted years.
+Included within this three year plan is a detailed, integrated 24-month cash flow forecast, which links to the two budgeted years.
+The cash flow forecasts have been sensitised to take account of a number of reasonably possible scenarios and show the Group has adequate resources to continue in operational existence for the foreseeable future.
 Due consideration has been taken of adult funding reductions, the need for quality provision, and pay related cost increases.

-The Group has net debt of £6.9m at year end (£22.0m debt and £15.1m cash).
-The debt equates to 11.98% of income, so based on the ABR benchmarks of up to 30% on income for debt funding the Group could double its current debt position.
-However, although this would mean a worsening in the financial health grade to satisfactory from good.
+The Group has net debt of £28.6m at year end (£37.7m debt and £9.1m cash).
+The debt equates to 21.67% of income, which is well within the ESFA parameters of a "Good" financial health grading.
+There would therefore be scope to increase debt without affecting this "Good" score.
 The indications from discussions with our banks is that further funding would be available if required.